ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Self-hosting-snowplow-js.md

 1. Hosting your own JavaScript allows you to use your own JavaScript minification and asset pipelining approach (e.g. bundling all JavaScripts into one minified JavaScript)
 2. As [Douglas Crockford] [crockford] put it about third-party JavaScripts: _"it is extremely unwise to load code from servers you do not control."_

-The alternative to self-hosting `snowplow.js` is to use the version hosted by **Snowplow Analytics**, which is okay too.
+The alternative to self-hosting `snowplow.js` is to use the version hosted by **Snowplow Analytics**, which is okay if your page volumes are not too high.
 (Details of all the assets including `sp.js` that we house on behalf of the community can be found [here](hosted-assets)).
 But if you want to self-host `snowplow.js`, please read on...

 ## Contents